gastonstat/discussion-netiquette/README.md

-## Ask Lab and HW questions only in the designated Lab and HW posts.
+## Ask Lab and HW questions only in the designated Lab and HW posts

 We'll create individual posts for each type of assignment.
 Please ask questions, discuss problems, or help out in those posts only.
 Before asking a question, read through (or search) the whole thread to see if your question has been answered.
 Likewise, stay on topic.

-## Do NOT post answers.
+## Do NOT post answers

 Please don't give away the answer.
 You can explain things in a way that still lets other students figure out the essence of the problem on their own, but don't spoil the problem.
 For example, don't point to a useful stackoverflow or YouTube link that works out essentially what the problem is asking about.